National Film and Television School

 Running alongside the traditional film productions are smaller projects, usually in the form of commercials or skits.
 During the first summer of film school I was asked to lend a hand to a book trailer which required on set SFX work as well as standard VFX back at home base.
 I helped smoke the shots up to simulate the engine damage and also the residue from the smoke grenade.
 I was also able to work in partnership with the production designer to help set fire to a couple of dummies.

-The trailer was a huge experience, it was my first real shoot, lots of work and also trusted to carry out the work.
-I especially enjoyed being able to be on set and help supervise the practial work and then also work with the 2D supervisor back at NFTS.
-In the digital realm I helped add gun shot wounds, muzzle flashes, additional flames and also plate clean up.
-The production was a real catch all for my skills, always look back on that Saturday in the south of England fondly.
+I enjoyed being on set to help supervise the practical work and to work with the 2D supervisor back at NFTS.
+In the digital realm I added gun shot wounds, muzzle flashes, additional flames and plate clean up.
+The production was a real catch-all for my skills, I’ll always look back on that Saturday in the south of England fondly.

 Jamon